 Restricted Cash: Cash that is subject to legal restrictions or is unavailable for general operating purposes is classified as restricted cash and is included within "Prepaid expenses and other" and "Other Noncurrent Assets" in the consolidated balance sheets.
-At March 31, 2017 and 2016, our restricted cash balance was \$1.5 billion and \$939 million, which primarily represents cash paid into the escrow accounts for acquisitions that closed in early April 2017 and 2016.
+At March 31, 2018, our restricted cash balance was nil.
+At March 31, 2017, our restricted cash balance was \$1.5 billion, which primarily represents cash paid into the escrow accounts for our acquisitions that closed in the first quarter of 2018.

-Marketable Securities Available-for-Sale: We carry our marketable securities, which are available-for-sale, at fair value and they are included in prepaid expenses and other in the consolidated balance sheets.
+Marketable Securities Available-for-Sale: Our marketable securities, which are available-for-sale, are carried at fair value and are included within "Prepaid expenses and other" in the consolidated balance sheets.
 The unrealized gains and losses, net of the related tax effect, computed in marking these securities to market have been reported within stockholders' equity.
-At March 31, 2017 and 2016, marketable securities were not material.
+At March 31, 2018 and 2017, marketable securities were not material.